 Another 48 words (3 lines of text) are included under the topic Early Barrodale Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Barrodale family to the New World and Oceana
+Migration of the Barrodale family

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Barrodale or a variant listed above: a number of settlers who arrived in the New World by the 19th century.